Hierarchical Bayesian propulsion power models for marine vessels: Modeling Setup

 The task of the hyper-model is to predict the values of the resistance coefficients based on some ship characteristics $c_i$.
 Here, we use the ships total weight $w_i$ (gross tonnage, GT) as the hyper-model input, and model both coefficients as linear functions of GT:

 where $\eta_a$ and $\eta_b$ are Gaussian error terms.

 This is obviously not a very physical model.
 In more realistic settings, one could model the hydrodynamic and aerodynamic resistance using the vessel's dimensions, for instance.
 Here we pick GT as the input variable since it is easily available for all ships.
-The linear model choice comes from empirical observations; individual coefficients seem to roughly scale linearly as a function of vessel mass.
+A better indicator of vessel's mass might be its deadweight, or one could utilize the ship's block coefficient in some way, but here we use just GT based on easy data availability.
+The linear model choice comes from empirical observations; individual coefficients seem to roughly scale linearly as a function of vessel's GT.
 Note also that the ability to use such nonphysical parameterizations can be considered as a strength of the data-based approach; we can essentially insert any parameterization and try to use data to figure out the relationships between unknown coefficients and ship characteristics.

 The remaining task is to estimate all of the ship-specific resistance coefficients in one model together with the hyper-model parameters $\lambda_i$.
 Moreover, as the vessel-specific model and hyper-model errors, $\varepsilon_i$, $\eta_a$ and $\eta_b$ are unknown, we will estimate them from the data, as well.
 We will assume that the errors are normally distributed and zero mean: $\varepsilon_i \sim N(0,\sigma_{i})$, $\eta_a \sim N(0,\sigma_a)$ and $\eta_b \sim N(0,\sigma_b)$.
 In addition to the resistance coefficients and hyper-model slopes and intercepts, we also estimate the variances $(\sigma_i, \sigma_a, \sigma_b)$.
 For Bayesian statistical analysis we need to specify prior uncertainties for all the model parameters.
 We use uniform priors for the resistance coefficients, and uniform priors with positivity constraints for the variance parameters.
 With less informative data or a smaller number of groups (ships), one might need to constrain the variance parameter more.
 See \cite{gelman2006} about setting priors for variance parameters in hierarchical models\footnote{See also \url{https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations} about priors}.